dinfuehr/dinfuehr-hugo/content/blog/zgc.md

 ### Load-Barrier
 ZGC needs a so called load-barrier (also referred to as read-barrier) when reading a reference from the heap.
-We need to insert this load-barrier each time the Java-Code accesses a field of object type, e.g. `obj.field`.
+We need to insert this load-barrier each time the Java program accesses a field of object type, e.g. `obj.field`.
-Accessing fields of some other primitive type doesn't need a barrier, e.g. `obj.anInt` or `obj.anDouble`.
+Accessing fields of some other primitive type do not need a barrier, e.g. `obj.anInt` or `obj.anDouble`.
-ZGC doesn't need store/write-barriers for `obj.field = someOtherObj`.
+ZGC doesn't need store/write-barriers for `obj.field = someValue`.

 Depending on the stage the GC is currently in (stored in the global variable [ZGlobalPhase](http://hg.openjdk.java.net/zgc/zgc/file/59c07aef65ac/src/hotspot/share/gc/z/zGlobals.cpp#l27)), the barrier either marks the object or relocates it if the reference isn't already marked or *remapped*.